jarviscanada/jarvis_data_eng_TuanMai/README.md

 ## Professional Experiences

 **Data Engineer, Jarvis, Toronto (2020-Present):** Worked as a Junior Data Engineer in a small team collaborating to develop a series of product applications.
-Implemented three Java applications which utlized Maven, RDBMS, REST API, and Spring Framework.
+Implemented three Java applications which utilized Maven, RDBMS, REST API, and Spring Framework.
 Testing done during development with JUnit and Mockito.
+Agile methodology is use in our team for collaboration and software development management.
+Daily Scrum meeting with the team to ensure everyone will meet deadlines and any issues would be resolved.
+Experience with WFH (working from home) and ability to collaborate with teammates effectively.

 **Mobile Application Developer, Encore Market Engagement, Oakville (2016-2018):** Worked in a small team of 4 to design, prototype, and develop a solution for a current retail market management bottleneck.
 Worked as both a Mobile Application